-- Provide a broad, contemporary and intellectually challenging geographical curriculum that enables you to critique the relationship between people and their environment. - Combine the exploration of theory, practical fieldwork and project work to develop a critical understanding about the significance of global local processes in the production of particular geographies. - Promote an awareness of the socially constructed ways of representing and interpreting the world.
+Provide a broad, contemporary and intellectually challenging geography and planning curriculum that enables you to critique the relationship between people and their environment.

-- Foster appropriate analytical and methodological skills for the interpretation and analysis of geographical information. - Develop a range of subject-specific and transferable skills appropriate to graduate employment and/or postgraduate study. - Provide a supportive and engaging learning environment that acknowledges and responds to the diversity of student backgrounds, experiences and learning styles. - Foster analytical and methodological skills to become individual, autonomous and reflective learners.
+- Combine the exploration of theory, practical fieldwork and project work to develop a critical understanding about the significance of global local processes in the production of particular geographies. - Promote an awareness of the socially constructed ways of representing and interpreting the world. - Foster appropriate analytical and methodological skills for the interpretation of geographical and planning related information. - Develop a range of subject-specific and transferable skills appropriate to graduate employment and/or postgraduate study. - Provide a supportive and engaging learning environment that acknowledges and responds to the diversity of student backgrounds, experiences and learning styles. - Foster analytical and methodological skills to become individual, autonomous and reflective learners.